subhasree2/Agenda-IamNEO/README.md

 ### Features:
 * CRUD operations for cards on local storage
-* Drag and drop feature
+* Prioritising Notes using Drag and drop feature
 * Search operation
 * Stack and Grid view
 * Light mode and dark mode